leoneckert/critical-data-and-visualization-spring-2020/coding-foundation/README.md

 ##### Github

-This semester you will be maintaining a Github repository of you own to backup and share your work.
+This semester you will be maintaining your own Github repository to backup and share your work.
 Think of a repository as an online backup copy of your local (on your computer) project folder.
 The idea is this:

 ![push](assets/push.png)